vgslavov/dev_ref/effective_c++.md

 ### Item 27: Minimize casting

-* casts subverts the type system!
+* casts subvert the type system!
 * old-style casts
     * C-style: `(T) expression` cast *expression* to be of type T
     * function-style: `T(expression)` cast *expression* to be of type T